Jimmy Hart: World Wrestling Federation (1985–1993)

 When the Nasty Boys lost the title to the Legion of Doom at SummerSlam 1991, Hart sent The Natural Disasters, a team formed out of Earthquake and his former opponent Typhoon (formerly known as Tugboat), to depose the new champions.
 The Natural Disasters failed to take the title, which led to Hart forming a new team in early 1992: Money Inc., composed of Hart's protégé I.R.S. and "the Million Dollar Man" Ted DiBiase.
 Money, Inc. defeated the L.O.D.
 Their title win led to the split between Hart and The Natural Disasters, who, as faces, feuded with Money Inc. and exchanged the tag team titles twice in 1992.
 Their biggest match came at WrestleMania VIII when Money Inc. retained their titles by leaving the ring and forcing a count-out.
 In 1991, Hart had also brought in The Mountie, who had a short reign as Intercontinental Heavyweight Champion in early 1992 after defeating Bret Hart on January 17, then losing it just two days later to Rowdy Roddy Piper at the Royal Rumble.
 A few months earlier, The Mountie feuded with the Big Boss Man over who was the "law and order" in the WWF.
-Their feud culminated in a match at SummerSlam where the loser (in this case The Mountie) had to spend the night in a New York jail.
+Their feud culminated in a match at SummerSlam 1991 where the loser (in this case The Mountie) had to spend the night in a New York City jail.
 Late in 1992, Money Inc. regained the tag team titles from the Natural Disasters, leading to the Nasty Boys turning on their manager, as he had repeatedly substituted them for Money Inc. in title matches.

-Hart broke with Money Inc. early in 1993 and turned face when the team attacked Brutus "the Barber" Beefcake.
+Hart broke with Money Inc. on the February 15, 1993 episode of WWF Raw and turned face when the team attacked Brutus Beefcake.
 In the storyline, Hart, conscious of Beefcake's extensive facial injuries from a real-life parasailing accident three years prior, which required extensive reconstructive surgery to Beefcake's face and all but ended his full-time career, felt that his team went too far and tried to stop them.
-Hart even went so far as to cover an unconscious Beefcake with his own body to stop them from doing more harm.
-Beefcake's long-time friend Hulk Hogan came out the following week and expressed gratitude to Hart for his uncharacteristically heroic actions.
+Hart even went so far as to cover an unconscious Beefcake with his own body to stop them from doing more harm,.
+Beefcake's long-time friend Hulk Hogan came out the following week and expressed gratitude to Hart for his uncharacteristically heroic actions, declaring Hart to now be his manager.
 He managed both Beefcake and Hogan, who at WrestleMania IX lost to Money Inc by disqualification.
 Later in the show, Hart for the first time would be the manager of the WWF World Heavyweight Champion when Hogan accepted an impromptu challenge by Mr. Fuji, the manager of the new champion Yokozuna, who had just defeated Bret Hart for the belt.
 Hogan would defeat the 505 lb new champion in a short match.
 At King of the Ring, Hart was in Hogan's corner as he lost the WWF World Heavyweight Title back to Yokozuna.
 This appearance was Hart's last in the WWF, as he, Beefcake, and Hogan all departed the company.